lnkhamalah/medical-transportation-system-design/05-System-Architecture/02-architectural-principles.md

 Dispatcher, driver, and billing roles have different permissions and data visibility requirements.

 Authorization must be enforced at the token and application layer, not solely in the UI.

+## 8. Write-Only Public Intake

+Public intake endpoints must never expose internal system data.

+Guest users may submit transportation requests without authentication, but they must not:

+- query existing patients
+- retrieve trip history
+- access facility records
+- receive internal identifiers

+Public intake is strictly write-only and returns receipt-level confirmation only.
+All data exposure requires authenticated and authorized access.

+## 9. Asynchronous Notification Decoupling

+Notification delivery must not block transactional persistence.

+Trip creation and status changes are committed before notification processing occurs.
+Notification events are published to a message queue and processed separately to prevent downstream SMS or email failures from interrupting core operations.

+This design ensures operational continuity during temporary notification service disruptions.

+## 10. Controlled Cancellation Governance

+Cancellations are not destructive actions and must follow explicit governance rules.

+- Facility roles may request cancellation of future `TripLeg` records.
+- Same-day cancellation requests are denied through the portal and require direct phone communication.
+- Upon a cancellation request, the dispatcher receives a notification and must finalize the cancellation.
+- Once finalized, confirmation notifications are sent to:
+  - the facility contact
+  - the dispatcher

+This prevents operational blind spots and ensures drivers are not unexpectedly impacted by late changes.

+## 11. Immutable Operational Records

+Completion data entered by drivers must be treated as immutable once finalized.

+Facility roles may not edit or overwrite:

+- completion timestamps
+- odometer readings
+- driver-entered notes
+- billing flags

+Cancellations and disputes are recorded as state transitions or separate records rather than destructive edits.

+This preserves billing defensibility and audit integrity.

+## 12. Defense-in-Depth Hardening

+Security controls operate at multiple layers:

+- edge filtering via AWS WAF
+- API throttling and request size limits
+- CAPTCHA for public intake abuse mitigation
+- server-side role validation using token claims
+- tenant scoping enforced before database query execution
+- network isolation of the persistence layer

+No single control is relied upon in isolation.
+The architecture assumes that any individual layer could fail and compensates accordingly.